chgans/django-google-dork/README.md

 Status
 ======

 This is very early code.
-It builds, there's a good test suite, it is even usable but it definitely need proper documentation.
+It builds sucessfully (with Django-1.7.1), there's a good test suite, it is even usable but it definitely need proper documentation.
 Will come soon, stay tuned

 Documentation
 =============